 The views of the Dead Sea are spectacular from Jordan, making it one of the best places to visit in the country.

-However, it’s not that easy to find accessible spots to swim in the Dead Sea that aren’t owned by private hotels.
+However, it’s not easy to find accessible spots to swim in the Dead Sea that aren’t owned by private hotels.

 tourists putting on mud at the holiday inn

-Mud at the Holiday Inn Dead Sea in Jordan
+Putting on mud at the Holiday Inn Dead Sea in Jordan

-They provide towels, mud, and outdoor/indoor showering stations.
+The hotel provides towels, mud, and outdoor/indoor showering stations.
 They also have outdoor heated swimming pools and hot tubs, which are lovely to relax in afterward as you can only be in the ocean for so long.

 Dead Sea Hotels in Jordan